particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 ### End Product Labeling - ISED
 This transmitter module is authorized only for use in device where the antenna may be installed such that 20 cm may be maintained between the antenna and users.

-M524 for End Product Labeling: The final end product must be labeled in a visible area with the following:

 > Contains IC: 20127-M524

-M635 for End Product Labeling: The final end product must be labeled in a visible area with the following:

-> Contains IC: 20127-M635

 **Plaque signalétique du produit final**

 Ce module émetteur est autorisé uniquement pour une utilisation dans un dispositif où l'antenne peut être installée de telle sorte qu'une distance de 20cm peut être maintenue entre l'antenne et les utilisateurs.
 Le produit final doit être étiqueté dans un endroit visible avec l'inscription suivante:

 > Contient des IC: 20127-M524

-> Contient des IC: 20127-M635

 ### Manual Information To the End User - ISED